klejdis/translator/README.txt

 Project Assesment:

-Generally the code looks ok, it is formated,controllers method names are camelCase,repositor ypatern is implemented which makes controller more clean.
+Generally the code looks ok, it is formated,controllers method names are camelCase,repository patern is implemented which makes controller more clean.

 But one the other side i see that: